 - User Guide: Quick Start with Zoom (ETS)

 - Holding Virtual Office Hours (Teaching@Tufts Blog)

 Keeping Students Engaged & Motivated

-Frequent opportunities for engagement and interaction are necessary in online courses to retain students throughout the course.
-This includes providing small signposts and opportunities for feedback as students complete assignments and course activity.
+Frequent opportunities for engagement and interaction are necessary in online courses to maintain student motivation throughout the course.
+This includes providing small signposts and opportunities for feedback as students complete assignments and course activities.